 Yet aside from the “ick” factor and a sometimes itchy scalp caused by an allergic reaction to their saliva, head lice cause no disease.
 In a clinical report issued by the American Academy of Pediatrics, the organization noted that head lice cause “a high level of anxiety among parents of school-aged children.”Myths about head lice abound, and even pediatricians, school nurses, and the Centers for Disease Control (CDC) still offer conflicting, outdated information about diagnosis and treatment.
 The good news is that head lice are manageable and can be safely treated without pesticides.
 In fact, pesticides no longer effectively kill lice and their eggs.
 Here are some other myth-busting facts:

-Myth: Head lice jump from head to head.
+Question: Do Head lice jump from head to head?

-Myth: Itching is a sign of head lice.
+Question: Is itching is a sign of head lice?

-Myth: Non-toxic treatments, such as combing and olive oil soaks, are ineffective.
+Question: Are non-toxic treatments, such as combing and olive oil soaks effective?

 Answer:Effective head lice treatment involves the laborious removal of the lice and eggs using a nit comb.
 Olive oil effectively kills lice and eggs by starving them of oxygen.
 Unless every last lice egg is removed from the hair, the head lice colony will begin again.
 Combing the hair with olive oil or conditioner and a good metal nit comb is an effective, pesticide-free way to eradicate a head lice colony.